Exemption certificates for a program of acquisitions of interests in kinds of land [GN21]

 - Acknowledgement that if a standard condition would apply to an individual acquisition, the applicant will comply with such a condition if imposed by any certificate granted; and

 - Confirmation of good compliance standing for foreign investment purposes (that is, that the applicants and any other entities with common ultimate ownership, are meeting all conditions that are applicable for earlier acquisitions or certificates).

-Strict civil and criminal penalties may apply for breaches of conditions of an exemption certificate.
+Strict penalties (including civil and criminal penalties) may apply for breaches of Australia’s foreign investment rules.